earthly/website/blog/_posts/2024-02-14-readability.md

 But is readability more than just familiarity?
 [Last time](/blog/showboaters), I mentioned that expert readability and beginner approachability can sometimes clash, and today, I wanted to explore this.

 Many believe that readability is a universal standard, easily recognized, and equally applicable to all.
 But that's not the case.
 Readability varies greatly and is influenced by syntax, library design, and programming concepts.
-More importantly, it affects beginners and experts differently. **In other words, there are two types of readability—Newcomer Readability and Experienced Readability- and they can clash.**
+More importantly, it affects beginners and experts differently. **In other words, there are two types of readability—Newcomer Readability and Experienced Readability- and they can conflict.**

 Let's define readability like this: